 Creating an alternative market for growers to sell their corn.

-Providing consumers with a more economical fuel; on average more than $0.50/gallon cheaper than conventional gasoline.
+Providing consumers with a more economical fuel.

 A major byproduct of ethanol production is distillers dried grains with solubles (DDGS).
 DDGS are a high-protein animal feed that is in demand worldwide to supplement livestock diets.